TrellixVulnTeam/luigi_3P9D/README.md

 if ready then log("Go!")
 ```

-That evaluates the parenthesized expression after `if`.
-If it’s true, then the statement after the condition is evaluated, otherwise it is skipped.
+This evaluates the expression after `if`.
+If it's true, then the statement or block after the `then` is evaluated, otherwise it is skipped.

-Instead of a single statement, you can have a block of code:
+Instead of a single statement, you can have a block of code, in which case you must omit `then` and directly go to the next line:

 ```ruby
 if ready